kevduc/social-media-next/README.md

   - create an 'admin' panel to visualize all the friendships
 ### Extended goals
 - Practise MongoDB: permanently save/update friendships in a MongoDB database
-- Use Next.js to create an API to query the friendships database
+- Create an API with Next.js to query the friendships database, and use it in the React pages